cellularmitosis/logs/20180124-25c-chamber/README.md

 ## run4:

 - p: 0.75, i: 0.075, d: 0
-- set: 400
+- set point: 400
 - period: 300ms

-this run was just to demonstrate the problem of the 12V supply influencing the temperature reading.
+~~This run was just to demonstrate the problem of the 12V supply influencing the temperature reading.~~  EDIT: the op amp is powered by the 12V rail, so of course removing its power will affect the reading...

-half way into this run I turned off the 12V supply for a minute, then turned it back on.  total run was about 3 minutes.
+Half way into this run I turned off the 12V supply for a minute, then turned it back on.
+Total run was about 3 minutes.

 ![](1516893458-run4/shot1.png)

 ## run5:

-for run 5, I modified the heater resistor circuit, by removing (shorting) one resistor above and below the 2N3904, for a total of eight 10 Ohm resistors, to increase the max current of the circuit.
+For run 5, I modified the heater resistor circuit, by removing (shorting) one resistor above and below the 2N3904, for a total of eight 10 Ohm resistors, to increase the max current of the circuit.

-the Si7021 output:
+The Si7021 output:

 ![](1516946844-run5/si7021.png)

-the ADC counts (reading the amplified MCP9701A).  the scale is about 100 counts per C, making each gridline about 0.1C.
+The ADC input (reading the amplified MCP9701A).
+The scale is about 100 counts per C, making each gridline about 0.1C.

 ![](1516946844-run5/adc.png)

-the PWM output (0 to 255):
+The PWM output (0 to 255):

 ![](1516946844-run5/pwm.png)